bburns/Lantern/README.md

 ## The Source of the Source

-The original Muddle Zork source code is available at an archive of interesting old programs, located [here][source].
+The original Muddle Zork source code is available at an archive of old programs, located [here][source].

 ## License